-Drifting was suspended in April 2020 due to COVID-19 restrictions and re-started late in 2020.
+Drifting was suspended in April 2020 due to COVID-19 restrictions.
 The Company is not currently working underground.
-The drift is now at the planned location of Drill Station #2.
-Drill Station #2 will need to be established, then a series of underground diamond drill holes will be drilled in a fan-type drill pattern to intersect the widest coverage area of the Main Lode vein system, at this location.
+The drift will need to be completed when Klondike Silver returns underground.
+When complete Drill Station #2 will need to be established, then a series of underground diamond drill holes will be drilled in a fan-type drill pattern to intersect the widest coverage area of the Main Lode vein system, at this location.
 The Main Lode vein system contains 8 of the largest mines in the Slocan Mining Camp.

-When substantial mineralization is intersected in the drill holes, an application to re-start the mill and TMF will be made to Ministry of Energy, Mines and Low Carbon Innovation and Ministry of Environment.
+Klondike's goal is to discover substantial mineralization in the drill holes.
+If Klondike is successful in discovering substantial mineralization, an application to re-start the mill and TMF would be made to Ministry of Energy, Mines and Low Carbon Innovation and Ministry of Environment.
 To reduce the government application timeframe, the Company initiated a baseline water quality monitoring program and benthic invertebrate study of the Carpenter Creek drainage basin and mine portals in late 2018.
 An acid rock drainage, metal leaching (ARD/ML) sampling program was started in 2017.

-Exploration Update
+Project Update

-Klondike Silver has suspended current exploration activities at the Slocan Mining Camp "The Silver Mile" as required by the Ministry of Energy, Mines and Low Carbon Innovation (EMLI).
-At present Klondike's focus is to satisfy the EMLI identified issues primarily concerning Klondike Silver's Tailings Management Facilities (TMF).
+At present Klondike's focus is to satisfy the Ministry of Energy, Mines and Low Carbon Innovation (EMLI) identified issues primarily concerning Klondike Silver's Tailing Management Facility (TMF).
 The Company is working with engineering firm Tetra Tech to address the geotechnical and hydrotechnical issues with respect to the TMF.
 Significant progress is being made towards satisfying the outstanding issues.
+The remaining work is estimated at \$781,600.
+Access (temperature, snow cover and water levels) will dictate the timing of completion.